bagustris/snr/readme.md

-# A repository for paper *"On The Differences Between Song and Speech Emotion Recognition: Effect of Feature Sets, Feature Types, and Classifiers"*
+# A repository for paper *"A simple repository template for reproducible research based on Python recipe"*

 by